-Cuiabá I is a BOT project which may be transferred to Furnas at the end of the term of the PPA.
-Furnas, however, has no right or obligation to acquire the Project Pipeline at the end of the PPA, and in some circumstances is obligated to assume the power plant’s obligations with respect to gas supply.
-The owners of the project pipeline will therefore be uniquely positioned to continue providing value-added fuel supply services to Cuiabá I and to any future users of the pipeline (e.g., Cuiabá II and III).
+Cuiabá I Power Plant is a BOT project which may be transferred to Furnas at the end of the term of the PPA.
+Furnas, however, has no right or obligation to acquire the Cuiabá Pipeline at the end of the PPA, and in some circumstances is obligated to assume the power plant’s obligations with respect to gas supply.
+The owners of the Cuiabá Pipeline will therefore, be uniquely positioned to continue providing value-added fuel supply services to Cuiabá I and to any future users of the pipeline (e.g., Cuiabá II and III).

 Low-Cost Government Financing

 Public financing has been solicited from Superintendência do Desenvolvimento da Amazônia (“Sudam”), a Brazilian regional development fund that could bring significant additional benefits to the project shareholders.
 The Cuiabá I Power Project has already been formally pre-approved by Sudam.
-Enron currently expects that this project, subject to resolution of certain intercreditor issues, will obtain 15-year debt financing at a cost of approximately 9% [IN US$ OR R$ ??].
+Enron currently expects that this project, subject to resolution of certain intercreditor issues, is expected to obtain 15-year US dollar debt financing at a cost of between 9.5% to 10.0%

 State Government Support

-The Mato Grosso government has fully recognized the benefits of addressing what has previously been the major obstacle to development in the State i.e., access to competitive power supplies and natural gas.
-The government is also fully aware of the benefits of developing Cuiabá II and III which will give Mato Grosso exporter status.
+The Mato Grosso State government has fully recognized the benefits of addressing what has previously been the major obstacle to development in the State, access to competitive power supplies and natural gas.
+The government is also aware of the benefits of developing Cuiabá II and III which will give Mato Grosso power exporter status.

 Riogen